Neha-git715/Accenture-GenAI-hacakthon/README.md

-# Customer 360 Data Product - Retail Banking
+# BankGen 360 - Retail Banking Data Product

-## Multi-Agent Solution for Data Product Design and Recommendation
+## Overview
+This project implements a multi-agent system for designing and recommending BankGen 360 data products in retail banking.
+The system automates the process of understanding business requirements, designing data structures, and creating attribute mappings.

 ### Solution Overview
 This project implements a multi-agent system for designing and recommending Customer 360 data products in retail banking.
 The system automates the process of understanding business requirements, designing data structures, and creating attribute mappings.